-A third or subsequent conviction for shoplifting an item worth less than $1,000 is punishable by up to a year in county jail and/or a fine up to $1,000.
+A third or subsequent conviction for shoplifting an item worth less than $1,000 is punishable by up to a year in jail, a fine of up to $1,000, or both.
 If the property is worth $1,000 or more, the perpetrator could face up to five years in prison.
 Okla.
 Stat. tit.
 21 § 1731

 Civil Actions Provide Costly Penalties

 Oklahoma law provides for civil actions against shoplifters that can be brought in addition to criminal charges.
 A shop owner may sue the shoplifter in civil court for the retail price of the goods stolen if they are damaged or lost, or for a percentage of the diminished value of the merchandise plus attorney’s fees and costs — which can run into tens of thousands of dollars.

 This civil action can be brought against an adult who commits the shoplifting as well as against the parent of a minor who commits the shoplifting offense.
 In addition, the court allows punitive damages, a way for a court to slap your hands financially.

 Public service can be ordered instead of punitive damages.
 The public service ordered must satisfy the damages assessed by the court at the federal minimum wage level, and must fall between $50 and $500.
 Okla.
 Stat. tit.
 21 § 1731.1

 If charged with larceny from a retailer, you could be looking at thousands of dollars in costs and attorneys fees before the matter is settled.
 An experienced criminal defense attorney can help you contain these costs and fees and bring the matter to resolution quickly.
 There are defenses available to you.